-Matthew R. Shupp, Ed.D., NCC, DCC
+Matthew R. Shupp, Ed.D., NCC, BC-TMH, ACS, LPC

 In his work as a faculty member preparing future higher education professionals and counselors, Dr. Shupp relies heavily on Schlossberg’s concept of Mattering and Marginality and Sanford’s theory of Support and Challenge.
-Self-identifying as a “student affairs generalist,” Dr. Shupp describes his ideal learning environment as a “teaching hospital” where he is able to create learning opportunities and teachable moments for students.
-He currently coordinates the College Counseling and College Student Personnel specializations within the department.
+Self-identifying as a “student affairs and clinical generalist,” Dr. Shupp describes his ideal learning environment as a “teaching hospital” where he is able to create learning opportunities and teachable moments for students.
+He currently coordinates the College Counseling and Student Affairs specializations within the department.
 Dr. Shupp is also the Admissions chair for the department and coordinator of New Student Orientation events.

 An advocate for experiential learning and social justice, Dr. Shupp traveled with the multicultural leadership program Up with People, which allowed him to visit 26 states, Canada, and 14 countries in Europe having stayed with host families and interacting with students from two dozen countries.
-He is currently co-chair of Shippensburg University’s LGBTQ+ Concerns Committee and co-leads the Counseling and College Student Personnel department’s service learning and cultural immersion trips.